DV

 Strategy & risk

-BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto approach, while BTCI tracks Bitcoin ETPs with a crypto approach.
-Beta is 3.1121 for BLOX and 1.6764 for BTCI, indicating BTCI is less volatile relative to the market.
+BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with an options approach, while BTCI tracks Bitcoin ETPs with a crypto approach.
+Beta is 3.1121 for BLOX and 1.6764 for BTCI, making BTCI the less volatile of the two by this measure.

 BLOX beta3.1121